Treddd88/Treddd88/README.md

 # Computer Vision Techniques Using  Classified Systems
 Utilizing  fundamental techniques to detect moving objects in a background subtraction.
 For this implementation, I installed OpenCV and NumPy.
-The mask was used to identify moving objects.
-Detection was most useful to locate the objects.
-An algorithm will not be accurate, especially in environments with rapid changes.
-Therefore, objects detecting objects were difficult.
+These systems were most useful for identifying and locating objects.
+Ideally, an algorithm will not be accurate, especially in environments with rapid changes.
+Therefore, detection was difficult.
 A dataset with images of the three object types (cars, bicycles, pedestrians) was used to annotate.
 ## Deployment
 To deploy this project run
 ```python 3.x version